MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-quarkus-java-app-with-maven-plugin.md

 ## Create sample app from MicroProfile Starter

-In this section, you will create a Quarkus application and test it locally.
+In this section, you'll create a Quarkus application and test it locally.

 ### Create Java SE 8 base Project